noPounch/golog/README.md

 *files which depend on other files are NOT currently handled (this will change with file ontologies)

 ## breif tutorial
-* install pre-requisites from requirements.txt (using pip)
+* install pre-requisites from requirements.txt (using pip)(this is just a list idk setuptools)
 * python run.py
 * choose to load a .golog file, or name your golog and choose a folder location for all the save files golog will create (I recommend using an empty folder)
 Once at the main golog window refer to the following controls: